Chestnut-mandibled toucan: Taxonomy and systematics

 The scientific and alternative English names commemorate the English ornithologist and artist William Swainson.

-From 2009, it has been considered a subspecies of the yellow-throated toucan.
+Since 2009, the chestnut-mandibled toucan has been considered a subspecies of the yellow-throated toucan.

 Description

 Like other toucans, the chestnut-mandibled is brightly marked and has a large bill.
 The male is 56 cm long, while the smaller female is typically 52 cm long.
 Weight ranges from 599 to 746 grams (1.3–1.6 lbs).

 The sexes are alike in appearance, mainly black with maroon hints to the head, upper back and lower breast.
 The face and upper breast are bright yellow, with narrow white and broader red lines forming a lower border.
 The upper tail is white and the lower abdomen is red.
 The legs are blue.
-The body plumage is similar to that of the smaller keel-billed toucan, but the bill pattern is quite different, being diagonally divided into bright yellow and maroon.
+The body plumage is similar to that of the smaller keel-billed toucan, but the bill pattern is quite different.
+The chestnut-mandibled toucan's bill is diagonally divided into bright yellow on top and maroon on bottom.

 Juvenile birds are sooty-black, and have duller plumage, particularly with respect to the bib, red border, and lower mandible.
 They are fed by the parents for several weeks after leaving the nest.

-The call of the chestnut-mandibled toucan is a yelping yo-YIP, a-yip, a-yip, or a Dios te dé, Dios te dé, Spanish for "God give you...").
+The call of the chestnut-mandibled toucan is a yelping yo-YIP, a-yip, a-yip, or a Dios te dé, Dios te dé (Spanish for "God give you...").
 It is given to maintain contact as the flock travels in "follow-my-leader" style through the trees, but also in chorus at the evening roosts.

 Behavior

-Small flocks, usually consisting of 3–12 birds, move through the forest with an undulating flight, rarely travelling more than 100 m at a time.
+Small flocks, usually consisting of 3–12 birds, move through the forest with an undulating flight, rarely travelling more than 100m at a time.
 This species is primarily an arboreal fruit-eater, but will also take insects, lizards, eggs, and frogs.
 Flocks will follow keel-billed toucans to exploit their sources of food.